Ang Tharkay: Major expeditions

 The first time Ang Tharkay was chosen for an expedition was in 1931 by a German party for Kangchenjunga.
 He was then included in the team for British attempt on Everest in 1933 where he became honoured as one of the "Tigers" – one who carried to over 27000 ft.
-Eric Shipton, who had also been in the 1933 party, selected him (effectively as sirdar) for the 1934 Nanda Devi exploration as well as for Shipton's return visit to Nanda Devi in 1936 – he had not been available when Bill Tilman was recruiting sherpas for the 1936 ascent of Nanda Devi.
+Eric Shipton, who had also been in the 1933 party, selected him (effectively as sirdar) for the 1934 Nanda Devi exploration as well as for Shipton's return visit to Nanda Devi in 1936 – he had not been available when Bill Tilman was recruiting Sherpas for the 1936 ascent of Nanda Devi.
 There were two occasions on the 1934 expedition when Shipton credits him with finding a route when everyone else had thought they would have to turn back.

-He was on the 1935 British Everest expedition and it was because of Ang Tharkay that a friend of his, Tenzing Norgay, got his first engagement as a sherpa.
+He was on the 1935 British Everest expedition and it was because of Ang Tharkay that a friend of his, Tenzing Norgay, got his first engagement as a Sherpa guide.
 Also that year Ang Tharkay was in the party supporting Reginald Cooke's solo ascent of Kabru.
-Cooke later said that because he found him to be the most reliable of the sherpas he "stupidly left him in charge of Base Camp and did not take him to the summit".
+Cooke later said that because he found him to be the most reliable of the Sherpas he "stupidly left him in charge of Base Camp and did not take him to the summit".
 Ang Tharkay was sirdar in 1937 for Shipton's five-month survey of 1800 sqmi of Karakoram territory north of K2 and again on the 1938 Everest expedition.